arched-dev/flask-scheema/docs/source/configuration.rst

           When disabled, the API will not allow cascade delete operations on models and will return a 400 response

           (when the model has dependent relationships).

+    *
+        - .. data:: SETUP_CALLBACK

+          :bdg:`default:` ``None``

+          :bdg:`type` ``callable``

+          :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

+        - When a function is assigned to this value, the API will call the function prior to the model being queried.
+          This is useful for adding custom logic to the API, such as adding additional query parameters/modifying the query or logging request to the database.

+            View an example function & its signature `here <callbacks.html#setup-function-signature>`_.

+    *
+        - .. data:: RETURN_CALLBACK

+          :bdg:`default:` ``None``

+          :bdg:`type` ``callable``

+          :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

+        - When a function is assigned to this value, the API will call the function post database call and pre returning the data to the client.
+This is useful for adding custom logic to the API, such as modifying the response data or logging the response to the database.

+            View an example function & its signature `here <callbacks.html#return-function-signature>`_.

+    *
+        - .. data:: ERROR_CALLBACK

+          :bdg:`default:` ``None``

+          :bdg:`type` ``callable``

+          :bdg-secondary:`Optional` :bdg-dark-line:`Global Method`

+        - When a function is assigned to this value, the API will call the function when an error occurs.
+This is useful for adding custom logic to the API, such as logging the error to the database or sending an email to the developer.

+            View an example function & its signature `here <callbacks.html#error-function-signature>`_.

+    *
+        - .. data:: ADDITIONAL_QUERY_PARAMS

+          :bdg:`default:` ``None``

+          :bdg:`type` ``list[dict]``

+          :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

+        - If you are hoping to extend the default query parameters of the API using callbacks, you may also want to add these to the `ReDoc`_ documentation.
+This value allows you to add additional query parameters per model or globally to the API.

+            View an example of its use and expected value here `Example of its use here <configuration.html#extending-query-params>`_.